Test Website Speed From Multiple Locations

 This is the current list of locations.
 More will be added in the future.

-Why Measure Website Speed Worldwide?
+Why Test Website Speed From Multiple Locations?

 In short, loading time differs for users depending on where they are located and a fast experience is required for everyone who visits your site to avoid abandonment and high bounce rates.